yoshihisa-suzuki-08/galarcus/README.md

 # galarcus
-GalArcus is an early-stage Python project.
+This project is in an early planning stage.